antonioagostino/piccolo/README.md

 # Piccolo

 A ~300M parameter decoder-only transformer pretrained from scratch on Italian text (CulturaX), then fine-tuned on Italian instruction data (Alpaca GPT-4 Italian).
 The architecture is modern but conventional: GQA, SwiGLU, RoPE, RMSNorm, tied embeddings.
-Everything is implemented in plain PyTorch — no HuggingFace Transformers.
+Everything is implemented in plain PyTorch (no HuggingFace Transformers).

 ## Architecture